lucastswick/vast/README.md

 - **Aligning content to tiles**: Large format displays are often composed of a series of tiles, that may have a slight bevel that causes unintentional abberations in the content.
 Vast's grid can be configured to lay content out to the tile's physical borders to create an intentional, boutique implementation of the content's design.

 Vast is built on top of the excellent [Foundation for Sites](https://get.foundation/sites.html) framework.
 Vast extends the available media queries from the existing `small, medium, large` to include a new `vast` breakpoint, ie `@include breakpoint(vast)`.
+The breakpoint is configured for 2000px and up.

 ## Emulating large format displays